How To Reset Your Tinder Account

 - The nuclear option: using a fresh Facebook account with Tinder

-What do I mean by resetting a Tinder account?
+If you follow online message boards such as Reddit, you will hear people talking all the time about “resetting their Tinder account”.
+What exactly does this mean?
 Well, it doesn’t mean just taking your existing profile, blanking everything out, and starting over.
 You can do that, but as far as Tinder is concerned it will be the same old account it always was.
 You’ll keep the same ELO score, have the same bans or blocks in place, be associated with the same Facebook account, and so on.
 We aren’t talking about doing that kind of superficial reset here.
 Instead, when I say “reset your account” I mean actually creating a fresh new profile.
 This new Tinder profile can either connect to a pre-existing Facebook account or can connect to an entirely new Facebook account.
 There are also some things you can do to rejuvenate your existing Tinder account without it being a major production.
 I’ll show you how to do all of these things.

 The guerilla war: fixing your existing Tinder account